How Does Health Insurance Work ?

 A health insurance premium is the amount you must pay to the insurer to cover your risk.
 Depending on policy terms and conditions, you can pay premiums annually, semi-annually, quarterly, or monthly.
 Since these premiums renew your health plan, they are also called renewal premiums.

-Copay or copayment is an important clause in health insurance that helps reduce policy premiums.
-According to this clause, the policyholder must bear a pre-decided percentage of their health insurance claim amount, and the insurer will pay the remaining.
+A copay, or copayment, is an important clause in health insurance that helps reduce policy premiums.
+According to this clause, the policyholder must bear a pre-determined percentage of the health insurance claim amount, and the insurer will pay the remaining amount.

 For example, if your claim amount is INR 1 lakh and the copayment is 10%, you must pay INR 10,000, and the insurer will pay the remaining INR 90,000.

-The term coinsurance refers to the claim amount you must pay after paying the pre-decided deductible.
+The term coinsurance refers to the amount you must pay after the pre-determined deductible.

 For example, you have taken health insurance for INR 10 lakh.
 The policy has a deductible of INR 1 lakh and a coinsurance of 10%.
 If you file a claim for INR 3 lakh, you must pay the deductible of INR 1 lakh from your pocket.
 Once you have paid this, the coinsurance of 10% will be calculated on the remaining claim amount, i.e., INR 2 lakh.
 Therefore, you must pay another INR 20,000 from your pocket, and the insurer will pay the remaining claim amount of INR 1,80,000.